Crowds gather again in Columbus to protest police brutality, emergency declared in downtown area

-COLUMBUS (WCMH) — Crowds have begun to gather again Friday evening to protest police brutality after the death of 46-year-old George Floyd, who died in Minneapolis police custody on Monday.
+COLUMBUS (WCMH) — Crowds gathered again Friday evening to protest police brutality after the death of 46-year-old George Floyd, who died in Minneapolis police custody on Monday.

 Floyd was restrained by officer Derek Chauvin, who dug his knee into Floyd’s neck.
 Chauvin was arrested Friday and charged with third degree murder and manslaughter.